cocos/cocos-docs/en/engine/event/event-node.md

 When the mouse or finger was applied in the node C region, the event will be triggered at node C first and the node C listener will receive the event (this is the target phase).
 Then the node C will pass this event to its parent node, so the node B listener will receive this event.
 Similarly the node B will also pass the event to its parent node A. This is a basic event bubbling phase.

-> __Note__: it needs to be emphasized that there is no hit test in parent nodes in the bubbling phase, which means that nodes A and B can receive touch events even though the touch location is out of their node region.
+> __Note__: it needs to be emphasized that there is no hit test in parent nodes in the bubbling phase, which means that nodes A and B can receive touch events even though the touch location is out of their node area.

 The bubbling phase of touch events is no different than the general events.
 Calling `event.propagationStopped = true` can force stopping the bubbling phase.

 ### Ownership of touch points among brother nodes

-Suppose the node B and C in the picture above are brother nodes, while C partly covers over B. Now if C receives a touch event, it is announced that the touch point belongs to C, which means that the brother node B won't receive the touch event any more, even though the touch location is also inside its node region.
+Suppose the node B and C in the picture above are brother nodes, while C partly covers over B. Now if C receives a touch event, it is announced that the touch point belongs to C, which means that the brother node B won't receive the touch event any more, even though the touch location is also inside its node area.
 The touch point belongs to the top one among brother nodes.

 At the same time, if C has a parent node, it will also pass the touch event to its parent node through the event bubble mechanism.